ashwinreddy/blog/_notes/Public/Concepts/Game.md

 feed: hide
 ---

-The philosopher Ludwig Wittgenstein didn't think that "game" had a clear definition.
-Although the set of games is quite large and diverse, it is incorrect to say there is no definition.
-Bernard Suits' definition is good.
+> A game is a voluntary attempt to overcome unnecessary obstacles. -- Bernard Suits

-> A game is a voluntary attempt to overcome unnecessary obstacles.
+This is only a portable definition,[^wittgenstein] so it needs some expanding.

-This is only a portable definition, so it needs some expanding.
+[^wittgenstein]: Ludwig Wittegenstein doesn't think there's a definition for 'game,' but this proposition is wrong because Suits' definition is perfectly good.

 > To play a game is to attempt to achieve a specific state of affairs [prelusory goal], using only means permitted by rules [lusory means], where the rules prohibit use of more efficient in favour of less efficient means [constitutive rules], and where the rules are accepted just because they make possible such activity [lusory attitude]